nicolasmertens/mrtns/_README.md

 ## Any questions?

-If you have any questions or feedback about the theme, don't hesitate to reach out to hello@jekyllthemes.io for 1-to-1 support direct from the developers!
+If you have any questions or feedback about the  , don't hesitate to reach out to hello@jekyll s.io for 1-to-1 support direct from the developers!

 🤘